montesmariana/intro_machine_learning_using_python/README.md

-# A script to make you proud
+# A script to make you proud -- really!

 This repository contains a small Python program that shows that I have learned Python in this semester.